Welcome to Your First Day at SSU!

 2. Log Into Your Workstation

 Log into your assigned computer with your Seawolf ID (username) and password.
-During the initial login, the computer must be plugged in with a network cable.
+During the initial login, the computer must be plugged in with a network cable on campus.

 3. Fileshares and Account Requests

 Speak with your supervisor about any fileshare access or account requests that you may need to submit to IT.
 If you have already received access to a fileshare and are not able to navigate to the location, consult a co-worker or IT to place a shortcut on your computer.
 You can find the fileshare and account request forms on our Forms page.